DIY Citronella Candles

 - Mason jars or cans

-1. Grab your hot glue gun, and glue the wicks to the bottom of the mason jars or cans and press it down firmly into the center.
+1. Grab your hot glue gun, and glue the wicks to the bottom of the mason jars or cans and press it down firmly into the centre.

 2. Get the double boiler going and add the wax or old candles in small pieces.
 Heat up over medium heat until the wax is completely melted.